 If you’ve done any sort of editing on your photographs, whether it be via Photoshop or even a basic phone editor, you’ve likely encountered the terms “vibrance” and “saturation.

-These two terms may seem to mean the same thing, but they are in fact very different- and understanding what each means is important for editing pictures effectively.
+These two photography terms may seem to mean the same thing, but they are, in fact, very different- and understanding what each means is important for editing pictures effectively.

 What is Saturation in Photography?

-The term ‘saturation’ in general describes the level at which something is absorbed.
-For example, a sponge being heavily saturated with water.
+The term ‘saturation’ generally describes the level at which something is absorbed.
+For example, a sponge is heavily saturated with water.